melliott7264/pulse_tester2/README.md

 ## Description

 This is an assessment test for Pulse-Creative.
-A photoshop mockup of a landing page was provided to reproduce in a live WordPress site.
+A Photoshop mockup of a landing page was provided to reproduce in a live WordPress site.
 The site was created locally using Local by Flywheel and then deployed to a minimal AWS Lightsail server under https://demo.markelliottva.com.
 The landing page was implemented using a child theme of the Understap theme with a fully custom front-page including JavaScript to create the What We Do section.

 ## Table of Contents (Optional)